emmacai/emmacai.github.io/_posts/2016-09-26-my-first-post.markdown

 Github and Cloud 9 are two extremely useful sites for coding that I feel relatively comfortable using now (at a very basic level).
 I am very comfortable with the basic navigational terms, such as __cd__ and __pwd__, which allow you to change directories and tells you where you are, respectively.
-<a href="htthttps://education.github.com/git-cheat-sheet-education.pdfp://www.rapidtables.com/web/tools/linked-page.htm">This</a> git cheat sheet has proven to be very helpful with
+<a href="This">https://education.github.com/git-cheat-sheet-education.pdf</a> git cheat sheet has proven to be very helpful for specific github commands.

 To create this post, I added a file in the `_posts` directory.
 I was able to see what my post would look like on my website by running `jekyll serve --host $IP --port $PORT`.
 After I was satisfied with how my post looked, I committed it and push it to github.